Vivek-001/tictactoe-java/README.md

 ## Designing a Tic Tac Toe Game
 **Requirements**

-1. The Tic-Tac-Toe game should be played on a 3x3 grid, or can be on any order as user wish.
+1. The **Tic-Tac-Toe** game should be played on a 3x3 grid, or can be on any order as the user wishes.
 2. Two players mark their symbols (X or O) on the grid.
 3. The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
 4. If all the cells on the grid are filled and no player has won, the game ends in a draw.